No. 13 Michigan State coasts to 80-70 win over Notre Dame

 The tall, deep and athletic team had 10 blocked shots and six steals in the first half and finished with 12 blocks and nine steals.

+Joey Hauser had 10 points, 12 rebounds and four assists in his second game with the Spartans after sitting out last season following his transfer from Marquette.

+“I just felt a lot more comfortable,” he said.
+“I kind of got my feet under me.”

-Joey Hauser had 10 points and 12 rebounds, Rocket Watts had 13 points and six assists, and Marcus Bingham added seven points, seven rebounds and four blocked shots for the Spartans.
+Michigan State’s Rocket Watts had 13 points and six assists, and Marcus Bingham added seven points, seven rebounds and four blocked shots.

+Notre Dame’s Prentiss Hubb had 23 points and Cormac Ryan had 13 points on 3 of 12 shooting in his first game with the school since transferring from Stanford and sitting out last season.

+“For Cormac just to be out there and find a rhythm at times was good for him,” Brey said.

-Notre Dame’s Prentiss Hubb had 23 points, Nate Laszewski had 12 points and nine rebounds, and Dane Goodwin added 12 points.
+Nate Laszewski had 12 points and nine rebounds, and Dane Goodwin added 12 points for the Irish, who outscored Michigan State by three points in the second half.

+“To be up 28, 26 or whatever we were up and to only win by 10 is disappointing,” Izzo said.

 BIG PICTURE